Repertoi-e/light-std/README.md

 > **Note**: `clone` and `move` work on all types and are the required way to implement functionality normally present in copy/move c-tors.

+> **Note**: In c++ the default assignment operator doesn't call the destructor, so assigning to a string that owns a buffer will cause a leak.

 Types that manage memory in this library follow similar design to string and helper functions (as well as an example) are provided in `storage/owner_pointers.h`.

 ### "No virtual or overriden functions":